riceissa/issarice.com/wiki/music-log.md

 * I've been listening a lot to _Rubber Soul_ (The Beatles) lately.
 This time around, I am really liking "Girl".
+* Kinoko Teikoku (きのこ帝国): I just discovered this band in my YouTube recommendations.
+Still too early to say if I will continue listening to them, but I am hooked on their general sound.
+Sort of a mix between Fishmans and Sunny Day Service, but worse than both.
+Still, I like it.

 # History